-Ericsson, the Swedish telecommunications company with over 33,000 patents to its name, has stop selling devices in India while the case is resolved.
+Ericsson, the Swedish telecommunications company with over 33,000 patents to its name, has filed an infringement case against Xiaomi in the Delhi High Court, resulting in an injunction forcing the Chinese phonemaker to stop selling devices in India while the case is resolved.

 It’s not the first time that Ericsson has tangled with technology companies over the core wireless patents that most smartphones use in some combination.
 Specifically, Ericsson alleges that Xiaomi has infringed on Standard Essential Patents (SEPs), which are technologies patented and subjected to Fair, Reasonable and Non-Discriminatory (FRAND) terms, because everyone has to use them.

 But defining what is fair and reasonable often requires extensive negotiations or a judge’s ruling.
 And in recent years Ericsson has sued more than a few technology companies in India and beyond:

 - 2010: D-Link (USA) Infringing a set of its 802.11 (b) SEPS